Tofu Recipes (From Easy Eats To Epic Feasts)

 Fire Noodles with Crispy Tofu

-This delicious noodles dish is one of the best tofu recipes and is a perfect choice for those who love a spicy kick with a savory, creamy twist.
+This delicious noodle dish is one of those tofu recipes with a comfort food feel and is a perfect choice for those who love a spicy kick with a savory, creamy twist.
 Combining crispy panko-coated tofu with fiery sambal and coconut milk sauce, it offers a balanced blend of heat, nuttiness from peanut butter, and richness from coconut milk.
 Thai chili peppers add an optional punch, making the dish customizable to your spice level.

 Topped with fresh scallions, crunchy peanuts, and served with sautéed vegetables, this dish is a perfect combination of textures and flavors, ready in just 45 minutes.